Skip to content

 one of the carousel panels zoomed in 400%.
 The text vertically flowing text fits within 320px width container.

-The content of each panel (image, text content and call to action link visually represented as a right-pointing arrow icon) fit within a width of 320 CSS pixels.
+The content of each carousel "panel" (image, text content and call to action link visually represented as a right-pointing arrow icon) fit within a width of 320 CSS pixels.
 This helps ensure a user need only scroll vertically to read the text of each section of teaser content.
 The user can horizontally scroll the wrapping container element to bring each width-conforming panel of teaser content into view.
 A user can scroll vertically to view the image or read the text of each section of content.

 Understanding the scope of exceptions